Jordan

 Meeting Urgent Needs

-IOCC works to assist refugees and Jordanians through innovative cash programming in Jordan.
-Whether it’s distributing prepaid cards in winter to help with seasonal expenses or covering rent so families can stay in their homes and focus on other pressing needs, IOCC’s cash-assistance programming helps ensure that families have access to basic essentials.
+IOCC works to assist Jordanians and refugees through innovative cash programming in Jordan.
+Whether it’s distributing prepaid cards in winter to help with seasonal expenses or covering rent so families can stay in their homes and focus on other pressing needs, IOCC’s financial support helps ensure that families can access to basic essentials.
+IOCC has also rehabilitated rented homes, ensuring that people in need have safe, secure housing.

 To expand farming families’ harvests so that they can feed themselves and generate income by selling produce, IOCC has trained farmers in animal husbandry and water conservation.
-IOCC support has helped build water catchments for reliable irrigation, in addition to supplying farmers with cows, chickens, or goats so they can build up their herds—and their livelihoods.
+IOCC support has helped build water catchments for reliable irrigation, greenhouses for increased productivity, and supplied farmers with cows, chickens, or goats so they can build up their herds—and their livelihoods.

 We can only continue this work with your support.
 Make a generous gift today, so that together we can improve lives around the world.